mmetaleno4ka/AI_testing/README.md

 ## AI_testing
 What is it?
-Default machine learning testing with completed dataset
+Default example of machine learning studying with completed dataset of flowers.

 ●